greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/LOCK.html.md

 :   Specifies that `LOCK TABLE` should not wait for any conflicting locks to be released: if the specified lock\(s\) cannot be acquired immediately without waiting, the transaction is cancelled.

 MASTER ONLY
-:   Specifies that when a `LOCK TABLE` command is issued, Greenplum Database will lock tables on the master only, rather than on the master and all of the segments.
+:   Specifies that when a `LOCK TABLE` command is issued, Greenplum Database will lock tables on the coordinator only, rather than on the coordinator and all of the segments.
 This is particularly useful for metadata-only operations.
     <br/><br/>**Note:** This option is only supported in `ACCESS SHARE MODE`.

 ## <a id="section5"></a>Notes